All CHaD HERO proceeds benefit Dartmouth Health Children's and every dollar makes a difference!

 CHaD Social Work Team

 Social workers have long led the Dartmouth Children’s care management team, but in July 2021 a specialized team was officially embedded specifically in Dartmouth Children’s patient care.
 These social workers provide counseling, family services, discharge planning, and support for social welfare issues.
-The CHaD Social Work teams works closely and collaboratively with nurses, doctors, the Child Life team, CHaD chaplains, and schools and independent resources in the patient’s home community.
+The CHaD Social Work team works closely and collaboratively with nurses, doctors, the Child Life team, CHaD chaplains, and schools and independent resources in the patient’s home community.

 Child Advocacy and Protection Program (CAPP)